Photography Subjects and What to Shoot?

 With swans, the shot above is fairly easy to get if you know the signs to look out for.
 Whenever you see a swan "preening" itself, just hang around for a bit.
 It may take 10 minutes or so but this gives you ample time to:

 I started shooting the moment it started to dive and ended up with a whole string of shots as it went for its prey.
-The shot above actually shows the fish jumping out of the water (circled) as the bird mistimed its approach.
+The shot above actually shows the fish jumping out of the water (arrow) as the bird mistimed its approach.

 Also watch out for smaller subjects like insects such as a spider weaving its web early in the morning with dew drops on it, or bees collecting nectar from the flowers.
 Aim to get a macro lens at some point to "get in close".

-If you are just out for a drive in the country and you spot a poppy field (Fig. 4).
+If you are just out for a drive in the country and you spot a poppy field (Fig. 2 below).
 If the image looks good, take the time to pull over or stop what you are doing as, chances are that you won’t get the same opportunity twice.

 Sometimes the best shots come when you are not looking for them or expecting it.